tttmmmyyyy/fixlang/Document.md

 #### `push_back : a -> Array a -> Array a`
 Push an element to the back of an array.

+#### `push_back! : a -> Array a -> Array a`
+Push an element to the back of an array.
+This function panics if elements must be cloned due to the given array being shared by multiple references.
+Note that, when the capacity of `arr` is equal to its size, `arr.push_back!(e)` will not panic even if `arr` is shared because in this case cloning elements is inevitable whether or not `arr` is shared.

 #### `range : I64 -> I64 -> Iterator I64`
 Create a range iterator, i.e. an iterator of the form `[a, a+1, a+2, ..., b-1]`.